 Working as an electronics technician and an undergraduate researcher put Anthony on the path to a national lab.

 High school physics bore Beth so much she dropped it- but a look through a telescope changed her mind.

-As a post-doc at a national lab, Brenda is able to pursue her research interests and collaborate with other scientists.
+As an Assistant Professor and prior postdoc at a national lab, Brenda pursues her research interests and mentors students.

 A love for aircraft took Brent to the top of the corporate ladder.